JD-Ferrara/resti/README.md

 1. Open the resti folder in Finder/File Explorer
 2. Show hidden files: Mac = Cmd+Shift+. / Windows = View > check Hidden Items
 3. Open .env.local in any text editor
-4. Replace your_gemini_api_key_here with your actual key from Part 1
+4. Replace your_claude_api_key_here with your actual key from Part 1
 5. Save the file

 **Test it locally (optional):**